Migrating from Express.js

 With Express.js, you create APIs using the app.get, app.post, app.put, app.delete functions.
 These functions take a path and a callback function.
 You then use the req and res objects to handle the request and response.

 With Encore.ts, you create APIs using the api function.
 This function takes an options object and a callback function.
 The main difference compared to Express.js is that Encore.ts is type-safe, meaning you define the request and response schemas in the callback function.
 You then return an object matching the response schema.
 In case you need to operate at a lower abstraction level, Encore supports defining raw endpoints that let you access the underlying HTTP request.
-Learn more in our API Schemas docs.
+Learn more in the API Schemas docs.

 Express.js